-Whether it’s a bigger display or the addition of heart rate technology, Fitbit has a history of making incremental changes within its line of fitness wearables.
+Whether it's bigger display or the addition of heart rate technology, Fitbit has a history of making incremental changes within its line of fitness wearables.
 The newly released Fitbit Alta HR is just the latest example of that.

 While this strategy helps the company push out more products than just about every competitor, many of Fitbit’s activity trackers and fitness watches end up resembling each other.